psu13/mutable-hakyll/posts/the-rice.md

 If I'm honest, the beef stir fry part of this dish is its weakest aspect by far ... but the fries, and most importantly, the rice mostly make up for it.

-Anyway, I bring this dish up because a couple of months ago I was excited to finally sit down in a new place in town called _Con Alma_ that a lot of local foodies appear to like.
+Anyway, I bring this dish up because at some point last year I was excited to finally sit down in a new place in town that a lot of local foodies appear to like that had a upscale version of this dish on their menu.
-Their food is sort of upscale bar food with a Latin/South American vibe, and I was of course excited to see _Lomo Saltado_ on the menu.
 So of course I ordered it.

 Here, the meat was a lot better than the cheaper cut you get at Latino, but overall the dish was bad.
 The dish was bad for two reasons: